milahu/collapseos/recipes/rc2014/sdcard/README.md

 ## Building your stage 3

 Using the same technique as you used in the `eeprom` recipe, you can append required words to your boot binary.
-Required units `blk` (B464) and the SD Card driver (B370).
-You only need the Forth part.
-You of course actually need Z80 SDC words but to save you the troubles of rebuilding from stage 1 for this recipe, we took the liberty of already having included it in the base recipe.
+There's only one required unit: `blk` from core words (B453).
+The SD card driver was already included in the base recipe to save you the troubles of rebuilding from stage 1 for this recipe.

 ## Testing in the emulator